CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/overview.md

 All objects regardless of an action in the event triggers view (CT_LP_ETRG table), will be accessible for manual printing in the SAP add-on.

-## Manual printing
+## Manual Printing

-To print on your request, open a document (object type has been defined) you wish to print.
+To print your request, open a document (object type has been defined) you wish to print.
 Navigate to File > Print Labels.

 ![SAP Add-on](./media/sap-add-on/ct-labels-print-labels.webp)

-New windows appear.
+New window will appear.
 From there, just select a printer and click Print:

 ![SAP Add-on](./media/sap-add-on/ct-labels-select-printer.webp)

-## Default printers for autonomic printing
+## Default Printers for Autonomic Printing

 For automatic printing (add/update printing as mentioned above), you must set up a default printer for the user/employee.